Convention Awards

 The Order of the Yellow Rose honors an alumna who has given long, faithful service or for the successful performance of a special project for Alpha Sigma Tau.

-Learn more about Callie
+Learn more about Cassidy

 Ada A. Norton Award